 In the first section of the museum, characterized by the view over Piazza delle Erbe, a dialogue has been created between the ambiance of the Noble Floor, where an atmosphere of a private home can be felt, and the idea of the cabinet of curiosities.
 The dialogue continues throughout the exhibition, where a piece of modern art unexpectedly breaks the thematically arranged classical works.

-In the second half, dedicated to twentieth century and contemporary art, a proper gallery space has been created, where numerous masterpieces stand out and the passion for Futurism and Metaphysical art can be seen through the works of great artists such as Umberto Boccioni, Giacomo Balla, Gino Severini, as well as Pablo Picasso and Georges Braque; Giorgio de Chirico, Felice Casorati and Giorgio Morandi next to René Magritte, Max Ernst, Marcel Duchamp.
-More Afro, Emilio Vedova, Lucio Fontana, Alberto Burri, Tancredi, Gino De Dominicis, Piero Manzoni.
+In the second half, dedicated to twentieth century and contemporary art, a proper gallery space has been created, where numerous masterpieces stand out and the passion for Futurism and Metaphysical art can be seen through the works of great artists such as Umberto Boccioni, Giacomo Balla, Gino Severini, as well as Pablo Picasso, Giorgio de Chirico, Felice Casorati and Giorgio Morandi next to René Magritte, Max Ernst, Marcel Duchamp.
+And also Afro, Emilio Vedova, Lucio Fontana, Alberto Burri, Tancredi, Gino De Dominicis, Piero Manzoni.

 The result of this hard work is Palazzo Maffei House Museum, a cultural initiative fostered by Luigi Carlon, businessman and Veronese collector, architectural project by studio Baldessari and Baldessari and curatorial project by Gabriella Belli, with scientific contributions by Valerio Terraroli and Enrico Maria Guzzo.